 Symptom Possible Causes Solutions Will not cut in a straight line.
 Blade is worn.
 Guide carrier set too high.
 Blade tension not correct.
 Fence not aligned correctly.
 Table not aligned correctly.
 Change blade.
 Adjust guide carrier.
 Check and adjust as required.
 Check and adjust as required.
 Undo the four bolts holding the table to the trunnion and align table.
 Fence is not square.
 Fence not aligned correctly.
 Check and adjust as required.
 Motor slows down when wood is put through.
 Too much pressure being applied to the work piece.
 Drive belt slipping.
 Fence not aligned.
 Table not aligned correctly.
 Wrong type of blade .
 Adjust feed rate to suit material.
 Check and adjust as required.
 Check and adjust as required.
 Undo the four bolts holding the table to the trunnion and align table.
 Change blade if necessary.
 Machine stops when I let go of the on/off button.
 Faulty switch.
 Change switch.
-Machine buzzes but will not run.
-Capacitor on motor is faulty.
-Change capacitor.
 Tension indicator at the correct mark for the blade tension is incorrect.
 Tension indicator is not accurate.
 The blade tension indicator is only a guide, but fine adjustment may be required for each blade.
 Unsure of which type of blade to use.
 Refer to section 9 in the manual.
 How much tension should be put on the blade?
 Refer to section 9 in the manual.
 Cannot get the blade on.
 Blade tension not released.
-Ensure the blade tension cam lock lever is released.
-The blade tension knob may also need to be turned to reduce tension further.
+Ensure you have fully released the blade tension knob before trying to remove the blade.
 Cannot sufficiently tension the blade.
 Incorrect blade length.
 Blade tensioner incorrectly set up.
 Check you have the correct blade length.
 Adjust the nut on the tensioning rod, upwards for smaller blade length and downwards for longer blade lengths.
 Blade will not cut the wood.
 Blade upside down.
 Blade back to front.
-Re-fit blade with teeth pointing downwards Turn the blade inside out then re-fit.
+Re-fit blade with teeth pointing downward Turn the blade inside out then re-fit.
 Machine will not start.
 No power supply.
 Defective switch.
 Doors not closed fully.
 Fuse blown.
-Defective motor.
+Capacitor or motor may be faulty.
 Check the power cable and fuse.
 Replace the switch.
 Ensure both doors are closed fully.
 Check and replace the fuse.
-Replace with genuine Record Power motor.
+Check and replace as necessary.